oxinabox/DataDeps.jl/README.md

     - Function should take 2 parameters (remote_fikepath, local_filepath), and can return anything
     - Defaults to `Base.download` which invokes commandline download tools.
     - Can take a vector of methods, being one for each file, or a single method, in which case that method is used to download all of them.
 (See [Recursive Structure](Recursive Structure) below)
+    - Very few people will need to override this, but potentially it can be used to deal with things like authorisation (let me know if you try)

  - `post_fetch_method` a function to run after the files have download
     - Should take the local filepath as its first and only argument.
 Can return anything.